mridul037/mridul037/README.md

 **Quote of the hour:**

-JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
+The entire history of software engineering is that of the rise in levels of abstraction.

-~ Douglas Crockford
+~ Grady Booch
 <pre>

 </pre>